jeffhollan/LogicAppTemplateCreator/README.md

 | ClaimsDump | A dump of claims piped in from `armclient` - should not be manually set | false |

-After extraction a parameters file can be created off the LogicAppTemplate. (works on any ARM template file) Get-ParameterTemplate -TemplateFile $filenname | Out-File 'paramfile.json'
+After extraction a parameters file can be created off the LogicAppTemplate. (works on any ARM template file):
+Get-ParameterTemplate -TemplateFile $filenname | Out-File 'paramfile.json'

 ### Specifications